 We value the core skills of reading, writing and maths and integrate them across the curriculum where possible and expect high standards of literacy in all subjects.

-Through outstanding teaching and learning, delivering our children a broad and balanced curriculum.
+We implement our curriculum through outstanding teaching and learning, delivering our children a broad and balanced curriculum.
 We use Cornerstones, a curriculum model that covers the National Curriculum, which focuses on four concepts for learning in each subject: engagement, development, innovation and expression.
 This curriculum provides strong links between subjects and topics, enhances knowledge and skills, and opens up opportunities to learn through first-hand experience and exploration with enrichment opportunities.

 We use Read Write Inc, a phonics programme, as a basis to teach reading and writing.
 We make use of a variety of different reading material including; Oxford Reading Tree, Oxford Literacy Web, Storyworlds, Rapid Readers, Magic Belt, Talisman and Totem series.
 We have a daily cycle of one to one reading with staff and parent volunteers.
 We encourage parents to develop a love of reading by regularly listening to their children read at home and also by reading to their children.

 The foundation stage is for children aged 4-5 years.
 There are seven areas of learning which form the basis of the foundation stage curriculum:

 • personal, social and emotional development